Estellevi94/Estellevi94/README.md

 - 👋 Hi, I’m Estelle
-- 👀 I’m interested in Data Analytics
+- Just finished Le Wagon Data Analytics Bootcamp in Brussels

 <!---
 Estellevi94/Estellevi94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.